Pri1437/computer-science/data-science/intro-to-data-science/week2.md

 The default data frame created uses indices for both columns and rows as labels, in case you wanna change this we need to play with other parameters.

+So to change to the desired rows and columns we use:
+* index_col (integer) &rarr; this parameter will tell read_csv to consider the dataframe columns from that column index.
+    - Ex: read_csv(filepath, index_col = 1) &rarr; means that the data frame will have columns including and after the column with index 1 (second column).
+* header (integer) &rarr; parameter to tell which row will serve as column indices.
+* names &rarr; user provides column names externally as a parameter.
+* engine &rarr; which parsing engine to use either C engine (faster) or python engine (more features)
+* skiprows (integer) &rarr; tells how to many rows to skip from top and resultant row on top is used as column labels.
+* nrows &rarr; to specify how many rows to read from the file.

 Now we know that a data frame is ultimately an object so to keep track of row labels and colum label it has certain attributes for that.

 So to change any column/row name we need to see in the list of column/row names.
 * dataframe.column &rarr; for column labels
 * dataframe.index &rarr; for row labels

+### Querying a Data Frame
+Boolean masking is where we consider a series / data frame of same size as the one with data and here elements are true / false only based on which values we want to see or filter.
+* Corresponding elements with True value will have values passed from original data frame / series.
+* Whichever elements are false will be shown as NaN in the final data frame / series.

+Boolean masking is useful for querying specific data, they can be used to filter data where we can see whichever data is required.

+**Q) Now how to write boolean masks and how to use them?**

+How to write boolean masks:
+* We can broadcast comparision operators onto the whole series or data frame.
+* Or we project rows / columns and then broadcast an operator (comparision operator) which results in **corresponding series which has labels mapped to true / false based on the condition mentioned**
+    - Ex: df['column1'] > 5 &rarr; returns a boolean mask which is obtained by applying the ">" operator to 'column1'
+    - Corresponding elements will have true / false based on whether the condition is met or not, here if value is greater than 5 or not.
+* **Whatever boolean mask we get is a copy of the original series / data frame**

+To be able to filter data we need to use our boolean masks over our data frame, this can be done using:
+* where function &rarr; df.where( boolean condition ) returns the filtered series / data frame
+    - Ex: df.where(df['col1'] >=5)
+* indexing, overloads indexing operator ( [ boolean condition ] )
+    - Ex: df [ df['col4'] > 6 ]

+**Note!** boolean condition &rarr; boolean masks, df > / < .. any comparision operator.

+**Dropping data that don't have values (NaN)**

+We can use dropna() (dropping any values that are NaN).
+Default axis for dropna() is axis = 0 (which is top to bottom / through rows)
+* Axis = 0 if any row has NaN element then that row is dropped (axis = 0 is default)
+* Axis = 1 if any column has NaN element then that whole column is dropped

+More interesting things about boolean masks:
+* Two or more boolean masks with bit-wise operator results in a boolean mask
+* Applying these operations is similar to boolean algebra.

+Ex: df['col2'] > 3 | df['col3'] < 7 (| &rarr; bit-wise OR, & &rarr; bit-wise AND)

+By the use of boolean masks we can create complex conditions with can filter data to our needs.

+### Note !!!
+When using multiple boolean masks / basically an expression **wrap** each boolean mask in () to avoid conflict in operator precedence.

+Ex: df[ (df['col3'] > 5) & (df['col4'] < 7) ]